Why Taste Matters (But Isnβt the Whole Story)

 - How to Spot Fake Shilajit Before You Buy

-Syrupy sweetness, perfume/cologne aroma, chemical or metallic bite, gritty/chalky residue, or an oily film in water.
-These often indicate sweeteners, fragrances, or cheap fillers.
+Syrupy sweetness, perfume or cologne-like aroma, chemical or metallic bite, gritty or chalky residue, or an oily film in water.
+These may indicate sweeteners, fragrances, or cheap fillers.

 Dissolve a rice-grain to pea-size amount in warm water and sip.
 Note clean mineral bitterness and smooth mouthfeel.
-A tiny neat dab may confirm earthy/tar notes—never perfume or solvent sting.
+A tiny neat dab may confirm earthy/tar notesβnever strong perfume or solvent-like sting.

-Not necessarily.
-Taste can be mimicked.
-Only a batch-matched COA with named methods confirms fulvic %, metals, and microbial safety.
+Not automatically.
+Taste can be imitated.
+Only a third-party COA with named methods and clear identification of the product can help confirm fulvic-related measurements, metals, and microbial safety.